Locus of Love.

 Not fitting in sucks balls.

 But not fitting in only really sucks balls when your locus of love, has already shifted outside of yourself.
-Not taught how to see yourself and love yourself but taught how to be, so that when others saw you they could, and would, love you.
+Not taught how to just see yourself and love yourself, but taught ‘how to be’.
+So that when others saw you they could, and would, love you.

-I personally think the world is traumatised.
+Personally, I think the world is traumatised.
 Then again, I haven’t experienced most of it.
-But I don’t think I know anyone who doesn’t feel ‘less’ than their heart tells them their deepest inner self knows them to be.
+But I don’t think I know anyone who doesn’t feel ‘less’ than their secret heart tells them their inner self knows them to be.

 Our contribution to that change, the push we lend most powerfully to the snowball, is both inward and outward.
 It is the relocating of the locus of love.
-In how we love our self and how we love others.
+Moving how we love our self, and how we love others.

 Seeking and offering no permission.

-I find the pointers to self-care and self-love just as difficult.
+I find often offered pointers to self-care and self-love just as difficult.